King's Gate (Szczecin): History

 The city gate was constructed between 1725 and 1728, as the northern entrance to the city, and part of the fortification walls.
 It was protected by the nearby Mill and Kagen bastions.
 The building was designed by military architect Gerhard Cornelius van Wallrawe.
 The masonry was done by Hans Jürgen Reinecke, stonemasonry by J.H.
 Trippel, and the façade sculptures by Bartholomé Damart.
 It was originally named the Anklam Gatem after the town of Anklam in Mecklenburg–Western Pomerania, Germany.
 It was renamed to the King's Gate, to commemorate visit of king Frederick William IV of Prussia in 1841.
 The fortification walls were removed in 1873, with King's Gate being preserved, and given to the city.

-In 1942, during the Second World War, to protect the elaborate sculptures at the top of the gate, from the Allied bombing raids, they were taken down, and hidden in the Arkonian Woods.
+In 1942, during the Second World War, to protect the elaborate sculptures at the top of the gate, from the Allied bombing raids, they were taken down, and hidden in the Arkona Woods.
 They were reinstalled in 1957.
 The building itself was covered in ivy to hide it.

 In 1954, the building received the status of a protected cultural property, being listed at the Prussian Homage Gate, referring to the homage of 1525, when the Duchy of Prussia became a fiefdom of the Kingdom of Poland.

 From 1957 to 1986, in front of the gate stood the Statue of Flora, a Baroque sandstone sculpture dating to around 1730.

 In 1999, at its west wall was installed a bronze commemorative plaque dedicated to Dezydery Chłapowski, a 19th-century military officer and general of the insurgents forces during the November and Greater Poland uprisings, as well as in the Polish Legions during the Napoleonic Wars.
 He was sentenced for his participation in the November Uprising, and jailed in the Fort Prussia in Szczecin, located near the gate.

 The building was renovated and modernised in 1994.
 In the 1990s, it was used as an alt gallery, which in 2000 was replaced by a coffeehouse.
 Since 2017, it houses a confectionery store.